leonardor/NodeIgniter/Readme.md

 -----------------------

 You would simply run the command "node index.js" and go to http://localhost:3000.
 It will automatically load the default controller which is located in application/controllers/index.js.
-I made three method available for navigation, one is the default index method, the second is a custom route and the third is a method that accepts parameters.
+I made three methods available for navigation, one is the default index method, the second is a custom route and the third is a method that accepts parameters.